 On a basic level, here are some things to look for in an intuitive eating coach:

 - A relevant credential.
 There are plenty of people out there who call themselves intuitive eating coaches but who don’t have any credentials!
 A good intuitive eating coach will have proper training.
 Look for someone who is a registered dietitian (RD or RDN), a psychologist (PhD or PsyD), or another type of certified therapist (LCSW or LPC).
 These individuals have years of training and are legally licensed to give counseling around food and eating.

-- An additional certification in intuitive eating, eating disorder treatment, or Health at Every Size.
+- An additional intuitive eating, eating disorder, or Health at Every Size certification.
 Many licensed professionals undergo additional training to become intuitive eating coaches.
 Here are certifications to look for:

 - A website or social media presence that makes you feel comfortable and accepted.
 If someone is advertising intuitive eating but only shows pictures of thin people, you’re right to be skeptical.
-If someone calls themself an intuitive eating coach but also advertises weight loss, steer clear.
+If someone claims to be an intuitive eating coach but also advertises weight loss, steer clear.
 A good intuitive eating coach celebrates all bodies by showcasing a diverse range on their website.

 - Someone who offers local or virtual services, depending on your preference.
 Some people prefer going to an office to meet with an intuitive eating coach.
 Others might prefer doing one-on-one sessions via phone or video chat.
 Others still might opt for group sessions or email-only intuitive eating coaching, all of which can be less expensive.